Aliases for PRKCH Gene

 Previous GeneCards Identifiers for PRKCH Gene

 Protein kinase C (PKC) is a family of serine- and threonine-specific protein kinases that can be activated by calcium and the second messenger diacylglycerol.
 PKC family members phosphorylate a wide variety of protein targets and are known to be involved in diverse cellular signaling pathways.
 PKC family members also serve as major receptors for phorbol esters, a class of tumor promoters.
 Each member of the PKC family has a specific expression profile and is believed to play a distinct role in cells.
 The protein encoded by this gene is one of the PKC family members.
 It is a calcium-independent and phospholipids-dependent protein kinase.
 It is predominantly expressed in epithelial tissues and has been shown to reside specifically in the cell nucleus.
 This protein kinase can regulate keratinocyte differentiation by activating the MAP kinase MAPK13 (p38delta)-activated protein kinase cascade that targets CCAAT/enhancer-binding protein alpha (CEBPA).
-It is also found to mediate the transcription activation of the transglutaminase 1 (TGM1) gene. [provided by RefSeq, Jul 2008]
+It is also found to mediate the transcription activation of the transglutaminase 1 (TGM1) gene.
+Mutations in this gene are associated with susceptibility to cerebral infarction. [provided by RefSeq, Sep 2015]

 GeneCards Summary for PRKCH Gene

 PRKCH (Protein Kinase C, Eta) is a Protein Coding gene.
-Diseases associated with PRKCH include stroke, ischemic.
-Among its related pathways are Signaling by GPCR and Development FGFR signaling pathway.
-GO annotations related to this gene include enzyme binding and protein kinase C activity.
+Diseases associated with PRKCH include stroke, ischemic and cerebral hemorrhage.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.